-With its lively streetscapes and famous pub scene there’s always something fun to do in Dublin, which makes Ireland’s bustling capital city a great place to hang out and soak up the atmosphere.
+With its lively streetscapes, storied history and famed pub scene there are always lots of fun things to do in Dublin, which makes Ireland’s bustling capital a great place to hang out and soak up the atmosphere.

 Morning: EPIC Museum and downtown Dublin, Dublin distilleries